 This ten-seater only offers omakase, so just trust the chef -- an award-winning sushi master -- and let him deal you amazing raw bits picked up fresh from the local markets that morning.

 Located in a restored Victorian house built in 1902, No Vacancy’s Prohibition era-inspired ambiance (there’s a secret entrance) and rotating, 12-item cocktail menu mimic its 20th century-born home.
-The three-story bar hosts cocktail connoisseurs in its various dimly lit, red leather and dark wood accented, vintage designed rooms.
-The courtyard, which is located at the bottom of a red carpeted staircase, is enclosed by tall brick walls and home to baroque fireplaces that set the tone for the live entertainment -- jazz music, burlesque shows, and tightrope walkers alike.
+The three-story bar hosts cocktail connoisseurs in its various, dimly lit rooms, which are decorated with red leather and dark wood accents.
+At the bottom of a red carpeted staircase, a brick-walled courtyard is home to baroque fireplaces that set the tone for the live entertainment -- jazz music, burlesque shows, and tightrope walkers alike.

 Bootsy Bellows is a glittery Hollywood club complete with pre-requisite bottle service and David Arquette's (yes, that David Arquette) leadership.
 Every week there is an extravaganza of magic, comedy, and music (Thursday to be exact).
 Bootsy Bellows brings old Hollywood glamour back to life.